Do you want to use WordPress to manage your files and documents?

 This opens the ‘Upload Document’ popup, which works similarly to the standard WordPress media library.

-You can either drag and drop your document onto the popup, or click ‘Select File’ and then choose a file from your computer.
+You can either drag and drop your document onto the popup or click ‘Select File’ and then choose a file from your computer.

 WP Document Revisions will now upload the file to WordPress.

-With that done, you can set the document’s workflow state.
-If you share the dashboard with other people, then this lets everyone know that the document is an initial draft, under review, in progress, or in some other state.
+If you share the dashboard with other people, then this lets everyone know that the document is an initial draft, under review, in progress, or some other state.
 This can help you avoid misunderstandings and improve the editorial workflow in multi-author WordPress blogs.

 Simply open the dropdown under ‘Workflow State’ and then choose an option from the list.